Kindline

+Description

 Originally aimed at children and young adults, Kindline is now read by all ages, and distributed worldwide weekly.
 Distribution scope is chiefly in areas where Yiddish readers reside, which include the United States, Canada, the UK, Belgium, Switzerland, Austria, and Israel.

 Articles and features include an elucidation of the Weekly Torah portion, world history, Jewish history, wildlife, travel, comics, crafts, puzzles, parables, and stories.

-Writers and illustrators

 Kindline is unique among Charedi publications in that writers and illustrators must attribute their work using their real name within the magazine, and not use a pseudonym as is traditionally accepted at many Yiddish publications.
 Kindline writers and editors are mostly noted educators, teachers or speakers in the Chareidi community.
-The editorial board includes author and lecturer, Rabbi Fishel Shachter, editor-in-chief Mendel Paneth and Dovid Weber.
+The editorial board includes author and lecturer, Fishel Shachter, editor-in-chief Mendel Paneth and Dovid Weber.
 Staff writers include Ari Abramowitz, and historian Joseph Kwadrat among many others.

 Kindline weekly illustrations and comics are mostly the works of Batsheva Havlin, Avram Zmora, Motty Heller and several other artists.
 However, drawings and comics series by acclaimed Israeli artists, such as Yoel Waxberger, Gadi Pollak, Jacky Yarhi, Deborah Kotovsky are frequently published and appear regularly in special issues, such as the Purim or Pesach magazines.